benbotto/rubiks-cube-cracker/README.md

 move; F F2 is the same as F'; and so on.
 Also, some moves are commutative: F B is the same as B F; U2 D is the same as D U2; etc.  But even after pruning the branching factor is over 13, so searching for a solution with raw IDDFS would take thousands of years on a modern computer!
+Here's where A\* comes in.

 A\* is a graph-traversal algorithm that's used to find the optimal path from one node of a graph to another, and, given that a tree is just a graph, it can